indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

 - **OpenWeatherMap API Key** (free) — [Get API Key](https://openweathermap.org/api)
 - **OpenAI API Key** — [Get API Key](https://platform.openai.com/api-keys)
 - **~15 minutes** for setup

+### What is Docker and Why Do We Need It?

+If you're new to Docker, here's a quick primer: Docker is a tool that packages applications into "containers"—self-contained environments that include everything the app needs to run (code, libraries, system tools).
+Think of it like shipping containers for software:

+- **Without Docker**: "It works on my machine!" → teammate can't run it because they have different Python versions, missing libraries, etc.
+- **With Docker**: Your app runs identically everywhere because it brings its own environment

+**Docker Compose** takes this further by letting you define *multiple* containers that work together (in our case: n8n + weather server + calendar server) and start them all with one command.

 > **Note:** The calendar server uses mock data by default.
 For real Google Calendar integration, you'll need to set up Google Cloud OAuth credentials (instructions in `.env.example`).